dariusbtzc/gdp-life-expectancy/README.md

 # GDP and Life Expectancy

-For this project, we'll analyse the gross domestic product (GDP) and life expectancy data from the World Health Organization and World Bank.
-Our goal is to identify the relationship between the GDP and life expectancy of six countries.
+In this report, we'll be looking at the data on Gross Domestic Product (GDP) and life expectancy from the World Health Organization and World Bank.

+Our goal is to identify the relationship between GDP and life expectancy of selected six countries:

+* Chile
+* China
+* Germany
+* Mexico
+* United States of America (U.S.A.)
+* Zimbabwe